akmur/basic-cookie-banner/README.md

 <script src="path/to/cookie-banner.js" defer></script>
 ```

-Then you can use the component as follows:
+Then you can use the component as follows in your html:

 ```
 <cookie-banner